codingMustache/codingMustache/README.md

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. ?
+ 1. Binary
- 2. ?:
+ 2. Duodecimal
- 3. ??
+ 3. Octal
- 4. if then
+ 4. Hexidecimal

 <details>
   <summary>Answer</summary>
-  ?:
+  Hexidecimal
 </details>